Skip to content

 This is where you as a dog lover must be on guard.

-When a dog is given a yeast infection diagnosis, the typical response is to use topical or oral anti-fungal drugs, which are often ineffective and come with an array of undesirable side-effects that can seriously affect your dog’s health and lifespan.
+When a dog is given a yeast infection diagnosis, the typical response is to use topical or oral anti-fungal drugs, which are often ineffective and come with an array of undesirable side effects that can seriously affect your dog’s health and lifespan.

-In order to illustrate what each of the common treatments does, let me explain in detail.
+To illustrate what each of the common treatments does, let me explain in detail.

 Conventional treatment protocols recommend bathing with shampoos containing anti-fungals like miconazole, ketoconazole, in addition to chlorhexidine.
-The condition may subside for some time, but usually it comes back, the treatment has to be repeated and eventually stops working.
+The condition may subside for some time, but usually, it comes back, the treatment has to be repeated and eventually stops working.

 Cons: Such treatment doesn’t consider the underlying primary causes of disease that I will mention later on in this article.
 Also, medicinal shampoos do not act selectively, instead they also destroy other beneficial microorganisms living on the skin, which comes with further negative consequences and disrupts the eco-system of the skin.